 Pets: Pets are allowed.
 Charges may apply.Please note we have our guard dog staying with the innkeeper.

 Exclusivity: The Munroe Inn, its rooms and included amenities are for registered guests of the Munroe Inn.
 Innkeepers are always happy to give tours for visitors to view The Horace Munroe House or to welcome your guests for the breakfast or visit.
 For the comfort, convenience, and respect of privacy for all of our guests, please invite your guest/s to the inn by prearranging it with the innkeeper.

 Parking: We offer off street parking on our private parking lot by the Inn, or at the public street parking.

 Perhaps it’s no surprise that I ended up running a Bed & Breakfast.
 I was born in Soviet Union, a time when our cultures were foreign and often misunderstood.
 As a child I spent my summers at my grandparents’ farm in the southern part of Ukraine on the shores of the Azov Sea.
 My grandmother was the most warm host, and the setting was idyllic.
 Her cooking was very engaging activity, her recipes were traditional, and her kitchen musings fueled my passion for cooking at the age of nine.
 By my twelfth birthday I cooked for the family and friends.
 I still love cooking for friends and family.

 But before I could dive deep into my new business, I had to fall in love with the state of Maine!
 I had a love affair with the state for a few years before I purchased the Munroe Inn.
 Maine’s beauty, serenity, and endless trails were calling me!
-The people in this state are wonderful, and becoming a resident has been exciting.
+The state’s nature setting is amazingly beautiful and becoming a resident has been exciting.